- Live results are shown to your visitors as they type, and include products, categories and pages.

 This is the main layout that controls placements of all elements.
 It uses Liquid as a templating language.

-In our starting designs, the first section is dedicated to the most commonly changed elements, like sorting labels and currency.
+In our starting designs, the first section is dedicated to the most commonly changed elements, like sorting labels, currency and the various texts that you can translate to your language.

 CSS #